Andykmcc/sudoku/README.md

 I opted not to use jQuery or underscore/lodash because they are an extra 30kb that doesnt bring much to the table when only modern browsers must be considered.
 I chose not to use sass because I wasn't worried applying a consistant branch or needing to leverage mixin's to resolve cross browser issues.

+If I had more time I would put more time into cleaning up the look and messaging or the puzzle.
+If i felt it was getting complex i would move to sass and at that point add grunt.

 ## Requirements
 * Node.js